-Cambridge railway station is an approximate 10 minutes' walk from the Senior School, directions provided here.
+Cambridge railway station is an approximate 10 minutes' walk from the Senior School, a map is available on our website.
 Those who travel by train are advised to walk to and from the station in groups.
 There are often discounts on season tickets for students travelling by train to school.
-Greater Anglia have a dedicated travel website for children under the age of 15 here, and discounts for students aged 16-19 here.
+Greater Anglia has a dedicated travel information for children under the age of 15 here, and discounts for students aged 16-19 here.